kjolley/BIGSdb_documentation/dbase_setup.rst

   auto-registration is not enabled).

-The header and footer files can alternatively be placed in the root directory of the web site for site-wide use.
+The header and footer files can alternatively be placed in the root directory of the web site, or in /etc/bigsdb, for site-wide use.
+If files exist in multiple locations, they are used in the following order of preference: database config directory > web root directory > /etc/bigsdb.

 There are four additional files, site_header.html, site_footer.html, curate_site_header.html and curate_site_footer.html which are used when either bigsdb.pl or bigscurate.pl are called without a database configuration.
-These should be placed in the root directory of the web site.
+These should be placed in the root directory of the web site or in /etc/bigsdb.

 You can also add HTML meta attributes (such as a favicon) by including a file called meta.html in the database configuration directory.
 For example to set